Versioning - Java SDK

 See the Pre-release README for more information.

 A Build ID corresponds to a deployment.
 If you don't already have one, we recommend a hash of the code--such as a Git SHA--combined with a human-readable timestamp.
-To use Worker Versioning, you need to pass a Build ID to your Go Worker and opt in to Worker Versioning.
+To use Worker Versioning, you need to pass a Build ID to your Java Worker and opt in to Worker Versioning.

 Assign a Build ID to your Worker and opt in to Worker Versioning